Hamsik2rang/Kepler/README.md

 * Visual Studio 2022

   This project is worked on Visual Studio 2022, but We are sure of that will be built in lower version of VS, like 2019, 2017

+* Windows 10/11 SDK

+  If you not have it, can download in [this link](https://developer.microsoft.com/ko-kr/windows/downloads/sdk-archive/)

 -TBA-